 You’ve just launched your new product or you just finished building a new website, and now you wonder what your customers think about those changes.

-In this article, I’m going to show you how to collect customer feedback in the best and easiest way possible.
+In this article, I’m going to show you how to collect customer feedback in the best way possible.

 Let’s get started.

 Recently someone raised the question on Quora on how to effectively collect user feedback.